wcountiss/baseballpitch/Readme.txt

 SnapShot Chart - 2

 End of Week 2: Assumption: Have snapshot images
-Add to Stat Service Filter Data by -30 days and Sessions Add to Stat Service Each Category Rating
+Add to Stat Service Filter Data by -30 days and Sessions Types Add to Stat Service Each Category Rating
 Add to Stat Service Player Rating
+Current Player Service is Promise based
 SnapShot Charts All

 End of Week 3: